Concordium/concordium.github.io/source/mainnet/smart-contracts/guides/integration-test-contract.rst

 ========

 You can query the balance of accounts and contracts with the |Chain|_.
-Since accounts can stake part of their balance and also receive transfer with a schedule, their balance has three parts.
+Since accounts can stake part of their balance and also receive transfers with a schedule, their balance has three parts.

 - The total balance, part of which might be staked or locked.
 - The staked amount of CCD.